kahanu/NodeJS-RESTFulApi/readme.md

 2. Token

 Completed the token section and added some of my own modifications to be a little more DRY.
 I also extracted out the Users and Token routes into their own files for easier route maintenance.

+3. Workers and Refactor

+Created the worker processes and tested them and they work.

 Have fun!